sabaat/desql-artifacts/README.md

 ### Submit a Spark SQL Query

 Submit a Spark SQL job to the DeSQL container.
-Replace `query5.sql` with any other query file as needed:
+Replace `query5.sql` with other queries as necessary e.g `query6.sql` or `query9.sql`.
+It contains all DeSQL queries from 1 to 10.

 ```sh
 docker exec -it spark-local-container /opt/spark/bin/spark-submit \